axelpale/yamdog/api.md

 ## yamdog.decorators.backTopLinks(opts)

 Extends the last block with a link back to the top of the page.
-In future versions this decorator might be extended to add back links also at every 10th block or so.
+In future versions this decorator might be upgraded to add back links also at every 10th block or so.

 **Parameters:**
-- opts
+- *opts*
   - optional object with props:
-    - label
+    - *label*
       - optional string.
 Default '&uarr; Back To Top'

 **Returns:**